Medical student uses medical scissors to cut the cast off a patients leg.

 Introduction to Prosthetic and Orthotics Practice

 This module introduces you to clinical and workshop practice.
-You will be able to see professional patients and make and fit prosthetic and orthotic components for them, under careful supervision.
-This module focuses on a selection of common lower limb prosthetic and orthotic conditions, introducing you to concepts that will be important not only here but later on in the course.
+You will be able to see professional patients and make and fit prosthetic and orthotic solutions, under careful supervision.
+This module focuses on a selection of common lower limb prosthetic and orthotic conditions, introducing you to concepts that will be important not only here but later in the course.

 Materials, Manufacturing and Design